-- (a) In filling vacancies, the determining factors will be seniority, ability, performance and relevant qualifications.
+- (a) In filling vacancies, the determining factors will be seniority, ability, performance, and relevant qualifications.
 These four factors will be given equal weight.
+Where these factors are relatively equal, seniority will be the determining factor. - (b) In filling supervisory vacancies, the determining factors will be ability, performance, and relevant qualifications.
+These three factors will be given equal weight.
 Where these factors are relatively equal, seniority will be the determining factor.

-However: - (1) seniority will play a lesser role in the case of promotion to a supervisory position; and - (2) where the ability, qualifications and performance of the internal applicants is clearly insufficient for a posted position, the Employer may appoint an external applicant with the required ability and qualifications whose references indicate a suitable level of performance. - (b) In this article, "performance" means a reasonable assessment of an applicant's fulfilment of their relevant job related duties only, including evaluation reports.
-It does not include those employee records older than 18 months that must be removed from an employee's file in accordance with Article 11.4(d) (Right to Grieve Other Disciplinary Action).
+- (c) Where the ability, qualifications and performance of the internal applicants is clearly insufficient for a posted position, the Employer may appoint an external applicant with the required ability and qualifications whose references indicate a suitable level of performance. - (d) In this article, "performance" means a reasonable assessment of an applicant's fulfilment of their relevant job related duties only, including evaluation reports.
+It does not include those employee records older than 18 months that must be removed from an employee's file in accordance with Clause 11.4(d) (Right to Grieve Other Disciplinary Action).